-School tours of the award winning state-of-the-art Shoreway Environmental Center in San Carlos offer students an opportunity to learn first-hand what happens to their recyclables, yard trimmings, food scraps and garbage at a working Materials Recovery Facility (MRF) and Transfer Station.
+School tours of the award winning state-of-the-art Shoreway Environmental Center in San Carlos offer students an opportunity to learn first-hand what happens to their recyclables, yard trimmings, food scraps, and garbage at a working Materials Recovery Facility (MRF) and Transfer Station.
 Now you can do it from the comfort of your home!

-Scroll down or click below to find more information information on:
+Scroll down or click below to find more information on:

 Standard Tour includes:

 - Required: Pre-tour lesson for students to get them thinking about waste!
 Teachers can choose from a variety of Common Core aligned lessons provided by RethinkWaste.

 - A virtual “visit” to the Transfer Station and Materials Recovery Facility (MRF) accompanied by live narration from RethinkWaste Staff.

 - Interactive discussion and activity about resource conservation and the 4Rs (Reduce, Reuse, Recycle, and Rot/Compost).